Lake Macquarie’s Silver Linings Playbook

 Having only lost one game all weekend, it goes without saying that this team is talented.
 But what got them to the big dance was their tenacity to play for each other.

-“Their friendship and their teamwork would have gotten them through,” Peter said.
+“Their friendship and their teamwork would have gotten them through,” Roberts said.

 Oztag Founder, Perry Haddock was extremely impressed by the effort put forward by this bunch of girls.

-“I became aware that they were playing with nine as they were running across the field to their Grand Final,” Perry said.
+“I became aware that they were playing with nine as they were running across the field to their Grand Final,” Haddock said.

 “From my experience, it is so hard to win the tournament with 16, let alone nine,”